 In a food processor, combine the soaked bread with the chicken pieces, onion, garlic, thyme, sage, salt, black pepper, nutmeg, allspice, and cayenne.
 Process until ground and well blended.
 Alternatively, grind the chicken and onion in a meat grinder and then mix with the remaining ingredients.

 If you're using pre-ground chicken, mix it with the soaked bread and spices until well blended.

-Put the chicken mixture in a bowl, cover, and chill for about 1 to 2 hours.
+Put the chicken mixture in a bowl, cover, and chill for one to two hours.

 Heat the oven to 425 F.

 Line a baking pan with parchment paper or foil.